krisztin/cuddly-wixen/_case_studies/dogsinbox.md

 ### Call me maybe?

-The first rule of UX design is "Don't listen to your users" -Jakob Nielsen
+*"The first rule of UX Design is: don't listen to your users"* -Jakob Nielsen

 This is not to say don't listen to feedback but more about not listening to what the user is actually saying and instead try and find out why they are saying it.

 But first, just for the sake of argument, let's check if this idea would be feasable at all.
 From a business standpoint the short answer is: no.

-We have 1-2 people on reception (busy with several other tasks) and a single Dog Adoption Officer (similarly busy).
+- We have 1-2 people on reception (busy with several other tasks) and a single Dog Adoption Officer (similarly busy).

 We could train volunteers to handle these calls of course but then other questions arise:

 - Do we do first come first served?
 - Or do we have to do a phone screen when they ‘sign up’ and try and ascertain through the phone what kind of owners they would be (or if they even qualify for adopting a dog)?
 - This was pre-GDPR but even then maintaining a database for this purpose is messy